kevinleguillou/cpntgen/README.md

 - `componentNameKebabCase`
 - `workingDirectory` : the directory where you are running the command line

-See `default-templates/` for a working example that builds kebab-case components and absolute path imports.
+See `templates/` for examples that builds kebab-case components and path imports with aliases (like `@components/`).

 ### Simplify the usage of a custom config

 Once you're happy with your custom config, replace the whole command with a command line alias so you don't have to type it each time :

-In your `~/.bash_profile` file or equivalent :
+In your `~/.zshrc` file or equivalent :

 ```
-alias tiltedgen="tiltedgen --template my-template-folder/"
+alias generate="cpntgen --template my-template-folder/"

+$ generate my-component
 ```